hackolade/docs/Studio/PolyglotDataModel.md

 ## Maintain and update the target model

-Once a target model has been created and derived from a polyglot model, it contains all the derived objects.&nbsp; You may not currently edit the attributes of an entity, but you may add new entities and views that are specific to the physical target model, for example based on access patterns.
-You may also remove entities from the target model.&nbsp; This action does not delete the entity in the polyglot model.
+Once a target model has been created and derived from a polyglot model, it contains all the derived objects.&nbsp; You may make some changes to the target model:

+\- make changes to the properties of entities and attributes without changing them in the polyglot model.&nbsp; This is used if you need minor deviations;

+\- add new entities and views that are specific to the physical target model, for example based on access patterns;

+\- remove entities from the target model.&nbsp; This action does not delete the entity in the polyglot model.

 &nbsp;